-The development process for the prototype will be evaluated after the final adjustments are done by the group following completion of this present evaluation of the Reshape project as a whole.

-The prototype's effectiveness is going to be evaluated by the group in the near future, using the experience of this present evaluation of Reshpe as well as other smaller projects to be evaluated with the tool in the first semester of 2022.
+During the process we have identified many points to improve in the prototype itself and also in the methodology applied to collect the answers which are summarised in the annex, but the development process for the prototype will be fully evaluated after the final adjustments are done by the group following completion of this present evaluation of the Reshape project as a whole.
+The prototype's effectiveness is going to be evaluated by the group in the near future, using the experience of this present evaluation of Reshape as well as other smaller projects to be evaluated with the tool in the first semester of 2022.
 The interim and final Reshape evaluations will be very important for that matter.